Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-QC-quality-raw-reads.md

 ~~~
 {: .output}

-Based on the PHRED quality scores (see above for a reminder) we can see that the quality score of the bases in this read are between 1-10, which is lower than the Illumina sequencing above.
+Based on the PHRED quality scores (see above for a reminder) we can see that the quality scores of the bases in this read range widely, between.
+Overall they are lower than the scores for Illumina reads we looked at previously.

 Instead of using FastQC we will use a program called [NanoPlot](https://github.com/wdecoster/NanoPlot), which is installed on the instance, to create some plots for the whole sequencing file.
 NanoPlot is specially built for Nanopore sequences.